Holi0317/sms-alumni-webpage/README.md

 ` $ grunt `

 You will get a directory called dist.
 It is the compiled file, ready to be deployed.
-To startup a development server, you may use either python or node to do that.

-With python2 installed, execute in dist:

-`python2 -m SimpleHTTPServer`

-However, it will crash after building as grunt will remove dist directory before building it.

-To use node as development server, execute:

-` # npm install -g http-server`
-` $ http-server -a 127.0.0.1`

-This will not crash after building.
-But stopping it after building will cause it cannot restart until change directory to a upper directory before going back to dist.
+## Development server
+Execute ` $ grunt serve ` for a simple, localhost only http server.
+Also, whenever a jade, css or javascript file is changed, it will automatically compile them and reload the page.

+However, some actions will cause unexpected result to happen.
+For instance,

+ 1. Adding or removal of page.
+ 2. Adding or removal of bower dependency.

+If the above action need to be done, stop the serve daemon and run ` grunt ` once.